Definition:

 Electronic signatures hold legal significance in most countries.
 Laws like the Electronic Signatures in Global and National Commerce Act (ESIGN) in the United States and the eIDAS Regulation in the European Union establish the legal standing of e-signatures, making them enforceable in courts and government agencies.

 In business, e-signatures are used in everything from sales contracts and employment agreements to financial transactions and real estate deals.
+The ability to esign PDF online has become particularly valuable, as PDFs remain the standard format for most professional documents and contracts.
 They ensure that business operations continue smoothly and efficiently, even when parties are in different locations.

 Applications of Electronic Signatures